 Create Categorical Box Plots in Tableau

 By default, the box plot displays the horizontal lines (or dots), and they are the compressed box plot.
-Because it is difficult to draw the box plots for aggregated data, so, let’s remove the aggregated measure by unchecking the Aggregate Measures available in Analysis Menu, as shown below.
+Because it is difficult to draw the box plots for aggregated data, so, let’s remove the aggregated measure by unchecking the Aggregate Measures available in Analysis Menu.

 Now you can see the box plot for each color present in a region.

 Horizontal Tableau Box and Whisker plot

-In this example, we will show you how to change the default vertical box plot into a horizontal box plot by swapping rows and columns
+Change the default vertical box plot into a horizontal box plot by swapping rows and columns.